 “A person commits conspiracy to commit a crime if, with the intent to promote or facilitate its commission, he agrees with another person…that they, or one or more of them, will engage in conduct which constitutes a crime or an attempt to commit a crime, or he agrees to aid the other person or persons in the planning or commission of a crime or of an attempt to commit such crime.”

 An Example of Conspiracy

 Nate is running low on money.
 After he got kicked out of his parents' home at 18, he struggled to find or keep a job.
 When his friend Ben lets him in on a scheme to rob a vacation home in Lone Tree, Nate agrees out of desperation.
 They plan for weeks.
 But, before they can commit the Robbery, the police learn of the plans and arrest them for Conspiracy to Commit Burglary.

 Attempt and Co-Defendant Crimes: Why You Need a Criminal Defense Lawyer

 If you have been charged with an attempt or co-defendant crime in Colorado, don't hesitate to contact an experienced criminal defense attorney in Denver.
 You could still spend time in prison or jail for any of the offenses listed above – even if you didn't actually commit a crime.
 A criminal record will have a negative impact on your future – you could have a difficult time finding a job or housing.
 Don't put your future in the hands of an inexperienced lawyer or public defender.
-The criminal defense lawyers at O'Malley and Sawyer have decades of combined experience in the courtroom.
+The criminal defense lawyers at Sawyer Legal Group have decades of combined experience in the courtroom.
 Our defense lawyers fight to win.